mekkim/innersourcecommons.org-wiki/Overcome-Acquisition-based-Siloes.md

 5. Give them time to get comfortable with the new environment - a generous, realistic grace period for ramping on new company procedures/processes.
 Not uncommon for this period to be up to a year but there must be a mutually agreed-to deadline.
 Being "fully integrated" requires a certain level of representation among Trusted Committers from both companies.

-6. Discoverability and visibility across the different organization.

 ## Resulting Context
-Siloes are broken and teams working together
+- Silos are broken and teams working together
-This pattern does not address potential cultural issues due to acquisition.
+- This pattern does not address potential cultural issues due to the acquisition.

 ## Rationale (optional)

 ## Known instances (optional)
+Partially validated

 ## Status
-Draft
+Pattern Idea - Draft In Progress

 ## Author
 David Marcucci, Nicholas Stahl, Padma Sudarsan, Ryan Bellmore, Erin Bank